simpleanalytics/docs/_docs/36_legal/06_data-security-and-ownership.md

 ## Data Retention

-In order to provide our service, Simple Analytics will retain your data in line with your subscription plan and only when your account is active.
+In order to provide its service, Simple Analytics will retain your data in line with your subscription plan and only when your account is active.
 We won’t store your data longer than necessary.
 Once you delete your account, you can export your data and [delete the data from our servers](https://docs.simpleanalytics.com/delete-account).
 The data will be deleted immediately when you delete your account (but will only be permanently deleted after 90 days).

 ## No data transfers